 AUA guidelines recommend that uncomplicated extraperitoneal bladder injuries be managed conservatively with catheter placement.
 Standard therapy involves leaving the catheter in place for two to three weeks, but it may be left in longer in some cases.
 Extraperitoneal ruptures that do not heal after four weeks of catheter drainage should be considered for surgical repair.
 Complicated extraperitoneal bladder ruptures, such as those associated with bone fragments within the bladder and those associated with vaginal or rectal injuries, often require operative repair.
 Bladder neck injuries often will not heal without surgical repair.
 Follow-up cystography should be used to confirm healing after treatment with a urinary catheter.

 Catheter drainage can usually be performed with a urethral catheter.
 A suprapubic cystostomy is rarely required following surgical repair unless a urethral injury is also present, and a catheter is unable to be placed secondary to urethral disruption.
 Urinary catheters have shown to be adequate, resulting in a shorter length of stay and lower morbidity.

 Bladder perforation is no longer fatal as it once was.
 With more awareness and better imaging, most cases are diagnosed quickly.
 In some cases, surgery may help with the speed of healing and shorten the hospital stay.
 The overall prognosis depends on other injuries.
-When the pelvic floor is injured, some patients may develop urinary incontinence.
+When the injury of the bladder neck, urethra, and pelvic floor muscle, some patients may develop urinary incontinence.